 If you’ve come to Edinburgh with kids, there’s a pretty good chance you’re planning a visit to Edinburgh’s famous Castle!
 This fortress, which stands proud and imposing above the city, is located at the top end of the Royal Mile and is an incredibly popular tourist attraction.
 We had a Historic Scotland membership and this gave us the perfect opportunity to visit the castle on a number of occasions.
 Children will love the 1 o’clock gun, visiting the Great Hall (plenty of weapons), the crown jewels (the oldest in Great Britain!), the recreation of a prison of war and the national war museum.

-- Consider timing your visit to coincide with the 1 o’clock gun – a canon is fired every day at 1pm (apart from a Sunday).
+- Consider timing your visit to coincide with the 1 o’clock gun – a canon is fired every day at 1pm (APART from on a Sunday).

-- Given its popularity (it had broken the 1 million visitors mark by the month of August this year!), we strongly recommend you book your tickets to the castle in advance.
+- Given its popularity (it had broken the 1 million visitors mark by the month of August last year!), we strongly recommend you book your tickets to the castle in advance.

 - You may also want to purchase an explorer pass if you’re planning on visiting other Historic Scotland site.
 This pass provides free entry to over 70 visitor attractions and you can choose a pass that’s valid for either 5 or 14 consecutive days.

 - Pick up the children’s quiz to enhance your little one’s visit or download it ahead of your visit.
 It was a real hit with our 9 year old daughter and brought her visit to life.